e11bio/volara/docs/source/tutorial.rst

 .. jupyter-execute::

-  from volara.blockwise import ExtractFrags from volara.dataset import Affs, Labels from volara.dbs import SQLite
+  from volara.blockwise import ExtractFrags from volara.datasets import Affs, Labels from volara.dbs import SQLite

   # Configure your db